 5. Give your HVAC system a break - and maybe save some money in the process.

-One of the critical ways many HVAC systems work in buildings is by removing moisture from the air and reducing the relative humidity of the building envelope.
+HVAC systems in cooling mode naturally remove moisture from the air.
 By forgoing the installation of a below-slab vapor barrier, you ensure a greater amount of moisture entering the building from underneath your building’s foundation.

 6. Your floor covering warranty may require it.